 - Review draft Guideline chapters

 - Liaise with Australian and New Zealand regulatory agencies

 - Work in a team to provide written feedback

 This project is financed by CASANZ TSIG funding partners:

-- Department of Planning, Transport and Infrastructure (DPTI), SA
+- Department for Instructure and Transport, SA

 - Department of Transport, Victoria